daattali/beautiful-jekyll/_posts/2023-07-08-contact-us.md

 share-img: /assets/img/path.jpg
 ---

-You can reach us by phone, email or by filling in our website contact form...
+You can reach either of us by phone, email or via the website contact form below.

+We're not on Facebook or any other Social Media.

 ### Zoe
 mobile: 434343434343

 email: zoe@billandzoe.uk

-### Zoe
+### Bill
 mobile: 646464646464

 email: bill@billandzoe.uk

+Please don't use this form for sensitive information such as bank details.